FamilySearch/fs-js-lite/README.md

 [dealing with change](https://familysearch.org/developers/docs/guides/evolution).

 ## Usage

+The SDK includes a UMD wrapper to support being loaded in AMD environments (RequireJS) and Node as well as being loaded as a browser global.

 ```js
 // Create a client instance.
 All available options are shown here for the sake